Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 Captcha: horror

-Ridiculing idiots = good (Score:2)
+Ridiculing idiots = good (Score:4, Informative)

 The flaw in vscode should have cost this guy no more than a day or so worth of work.
 The fact that in this case the consequence of the flaw was the loss of three months of work is entirely the his fault.